Keith-S-Thompson/kst-time-utils/README.md

 `jd` uses the `gettimeofday` function, but it displays the current [Julian day](http://en.wikipedia.org/wiki/Julian_day),  The value is printed to 9 decimal places, which gives a precision of 1 billionth of a day or 86.4 microseconds.
+(This doesn't imply *accuracy* to that level.)

 `timer` is more complex.  `timer -h` shows the following help message:

     Usage: ./timer [options]
         -a : Absolute time (default is zero-based)
-        -b : Buffered output (default is unbuffered) -h : Help (show this message and exit)
+        -r : Show time interval relative to previous line -b : Buffered output (default is unbuffered) -h : Help (show this message and exit)
         -z : Zero-based time (redundant, this is the default) -u : Unbuffered output (redundant, this is the default) -o file : Print output to specified file

-It reads from stdin and write to stdout, prepending a timestamp to each line.
+It reads from stdin and writes to stdout, prepending a timestamp to each line.
 Like the `time` command, it lets you see how long a progmam takes to execute, but unlike `time` it shows timing information for each line of ouput.